-14. Minimum Detectable Leak
+17. Minimum Detectable Leak

-- a) The size of the smallest leak, expressed in terms of mass flow per unit time that can be unambiguously detected by a leak detector in the presence of noise and background. - b) The product of the minimum detectable pressure change and the pumping speed at the detector. - 15.
-Minimum Detectable Pressure Change The pressure producing an indication of three times the noise level. - 16.
-Noise Level In the case of a leak detector, the spurious output, expressed in suitable terms, exhibited by the detector in the absence of an output due to tracer gas. - 17.
-Pressure Testing - A leak detecting procedure in which tracer gas is introduced under pressure into the enclosure under examination, and detected as it is emitted from a leak. - 18.
+- a.
+The size of the smallest leak, expressed in terms of mass flow per unit time that can be unambiguously detected by a leak detector in the presence of noise and background. - b.
+The product of the minimum detectable pressure change and the pumping speed at the detector - 18.
+Probe Test A leak test in which the tracer gas is applied by means of a probe (see below) so that the area covered by the tracer gas is localized.
+This enables the individual leaks to be located. - 19.
 Probe A tube having a fine opening at one end, used for directing a stream of tracer gas.